 Cats give birth to an average of four kittens per litter.
 In the wild, even solo kittens without siblings have their mother cat around as they develop through the first few months of life.
 As kittens grow, they learn appropriate feline manners from other cats.
-Here’s how that works, and what you can do to make up the deficit if you are raising a single kitten.
+If that doesn’t happen, your kitten might start to display symptoms of single kitten syndrome.
+Here’s an overview of what single kitten syndrome is, how to fix single kitten syndrome if you’re already observing the symptoms in your kitten, and how to prevent it when raising a kitten.

 - 1 What is Single Kitten Syndrome?